“THERE’S NO BETTER FEELING IN THE WORLD THAN A WARM PIZZA BOX ON YOUR LAP.” Kevin James

 - 2 Tablespoons of olive oil

 In the bowl of your food processor, combine both of the flours, yeast, sugar and salt.
 Pulse to mix the ingredients.
 While the processor is running, add the olive oil and water in a steady stream.
-Pulse until the dough forms a rough mass.
+Pulse this until the dough forms a rough mass.
 If the dough doesn’t form into a ball, add another 1-2 teaspoons of water and pulse for another 20-30 seconds.
 The dough should be tacky but not sticky.
 Place the dough on a lightly floured work surface and form into a smooth ball.
-Place the dough in a large oiled bowl, and turn it to coat.
+Place the dough in a large oiled bowl, and turn it to coat the dough.
 Cover it with plastic wrap.
 Let the dough rise in a warm spot until it is doubled in volume and spongy to the touch (about 1 1/2 hours).
 Turn the dough out onto a lightly floured work surface, punch it down and shape it into a smooth cylinder.
 Divide the dough into 2 equal pieces.
 Shape them into 2 smooth balls.
-If not using both, place one into a freezer bag and freeze for up to 2 months.
+If you do not plan on using both, place one into a freezer bag and freeze for up to 2 months.
 Cover the other dough ball with a kitchen towel for about 10 minutes to rest.

 NOTE: Once you have your crust, and you are ready to make the pizza, place a pizza stone or a large, rimless, baking sheet in the lower third of your oven and preheat it to 450°F. Let the stone or the pan heat in the oven for 45-60 minutes.
 Use this time to prepare your other ingredients.